boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~~
 {: #figure-orch title="End-to-end 5G Slice Orchestration with TN" artwork-align="center"}

-### Transport Network Legs and Network Slice Instantiation
+### Transport Network Sections and Network Slice Instantiation

-Based on the reference design, the data path between NFs can be decomposed into three main types of sections. {{fig-end-to-end}} depicts the different legs:
+Based on the reference design, the data path between NFs can be decomposed into three main types of sections. {{fig-end-to-end}} depicts the different sections:

-*  Customer Site leg: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or it connects a NF to a CE (e.g., NF1-CE).
-This leg may not present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
-The realization of this leg is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
-The realization of this leg does not involve the Transport Network Orchestration.
+*  Customer Site: Either connects two NFs located in the same Customer Site (e.g., NF1-NF2) or it connects a NF to a CE (e.g., NF1-CE).
+This section may not be present if the NF is the CE (e.g., NF3): in this case the AC connects the NF to the PE.
+The realization of this section is driven by the 5G Network Orchestration and potentially the Customer Site Orchestration (e.g., Fabric Manager, Element Management System, or VIM).
+The realization of this section does not involve the Transport Network Orchestration.

-* Provider Network leg: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this leg is controlled by an IETF NSC.
+* Provider Network: Represents the connectivity between two PEs (e.g., PE1-PE2).The realization of this section is controlled by an IETF NSC.

-* Attachment Circuit leg: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
-The orchestration of this leg relies partially upon an  IETF NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.
+* Attachment Circuit: Represents the connectivity between CEs and PEs (e.g., CE-PE1 and PE2-NF3).
+The orchestration of this section relies partially upon an  IETF NSC for the configuration of the AC on the PE customer-facing interfaces and the Customer Site Orchestration for the configuration of the AC on the CE.

 As depicted in {{fig-end-to-end}}, the realization of an IETF Network Slice (i.e., connectivity with
    performance commitments) involves the Provider Network and partially the AC (the PE-side of the AC).
-Note that the provisioning of a new NSI may rely on a partial or full pre-provisioned leg (e.g., an NSI may rely on an existing AC).
-Notwithstanding, a framework for the automation of both legs is proposed in this document.
-The Customer Site leg is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
+Note that the provisioning of a new NSI may rely on a partial or full pre-provisioned section (e.g., an NSI may rely on an existing AC).
+Notwithstanding, a framework for the automation of both sections is proposed in this document.
+The Customer Site section is considered as an extension of the connectivity of the RAN/CN domain without complex slice-specific performances requirements: the Customer Site infrastructure is usually over-provisioned with short distances (low latency) where basic QoS/Scheduling logic is sufficient to comply with the target SLOs.
 In other words, the main focus for the enforcement of end-to-end SLOs is managed at the NSI between PE interfaces connected to the AC.

 [comment]: <> (???
-FUTURE REF for "a framework for the automation of both legs is proposed in this document")
+FUTURE REF for "a framework for the automation of both sections is proposed in this document")

 ~~~~
 {::include ./drawings/tn-sections.txt}